 “While we made sure that every carbon credit project we chose was both certified and high in quality,” continues Wikmark, “we wanted to increase our exposure to more forward-thinking, permanent carbon-removal solutions that have more recently come onto the scene.”

 Patch helped EQT think creatively about the types of credits to buy—credits in line with the company’s vision and progressive approach.
-Most recently, in 2021, these included frontier technologies, such as bio-oil and concrete mineralization, which represent the future of carbon removal.
+In 2021, these included frontier technologies, such as bio-oil and concrete mineralization, which represent the future of carbon removal.

 The social cost of carbon